tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/LessonPlan.md

 * Finally, a DataFrame is created for a human-readable TF–IDF matrix.
 The mean value of the TF–IDF is used to create the DataFrame.
   ![TF-IDF DataFrame](Images/tf_idf_df.png)

-Conclude the activity by presenting the highest and lowest ten TF–IDF scores.
-Explain that highest values normally represent less common and more interesting terms for analysis; they have a high term frequency in some documents and a low document frequency in the collection of documents.
+  Conclude the activity by presenting the 10 highest and lowest TF–IDF scores.
+Explain that highest values normally represent less common and more interesting terms for analysis; they have a high-term frequency in some documents and a low document frequency in the collection of documents.

 If there is time, ask the class what they think about the numbers identified as terms (tokens) by the algorithm.
 In fact, the importance of these terms resides in the context of the documents; for example, a year or an amount could be relevant if you are talking about a historical fact.